Paulus1337/Defuse/README.md

   if ((local_18 < 0) || (local_1c < 0))
   if (local_18 + local_1c != -1)
 ```
-You can't have 2 values less than 0 but add up to -1.
+You can't have 2 intergers less than 0 but add up to -1.
 Its impossible so this took me down another path.

 Interger Overflow, what values do I need to get -1?